Important Travel Documents

 This is the sticker in your passport after being approved at your local U.S. consulate office for your program.
 Make sure you show this when entering the country with your visa document (above) in order to ensure you enter under the correct visa status.
 If you do not enter under the correct status, you may be required to leave and re-enter with the correct status in order to study in the U.S.

-Always keep all TC3 related documentation of your acceptance, course registration, and program details together if you are questioned for them at airport customs.
+Always keep all the College's related documentation of your acceptance, course registration, and program details together if you are questioned for them at airport customs.

 Travel Information/Emergency Phone Numbers: